aschultzen/master_thesis/cdtdb_manual.md

 ## Known issues
 - Editing the config file while it's being read crashes the program.
 Make sure it's only edited while it sleeps.
+- The script doesn't add new data to a non-empty database unless there is already some data with the same measurerID as in the current config.
+The workaround is to first add data using 'file_insert: yes', then run the script again with file insert switched off.

 ## To do
 See "Known issues"